 Auction-style listings & Fixed Price Listings

+You can place your items up for auction, or list them at a fixed price.
 To see updated pricing and extra fees, check eBay’s price listing here.
 Their fees are subject to change.

 Notes/Suggestions: Be certain to ship promptly, and keep your customers informed. eBay allows customers to leave feedback ratings, and you want to keep your customer’s satisfied.